Persónuvernd (Island) - 2021061342

 Facts

 The Inspector General of Police explained that the data subject was suspected of not abiding the law.
-Because of that, it was necessary to inform policemen about data subject’s movement in specific area.
+Because of that, it was necessary to inform policemen about the data subject’s movement in a specific area.
 Also, it was denied that the sharing of data subject’s data with their colleagues took place.
 The policeman disclosed the data only orally.

 Holding